-The Panthers will be celebrating twenty-five seasons of football this season, having been established in 1995 along with the Jacksonville Jaguars.
+The Panthers will be celebrating twenty-five seasons of football in 2019, having been established in 1995 along with the Jacksonville Jaguars.
 Former owner Jerry Richardson who controlled the team until 2017 once stated he’s a purist in uniform terms.
 Therefore the Carolina Panthers helmet has seen little change since the franchise’s inception back in 1995.

 I’m unsure whether Richardson had already conceived a prototype of the team’s helmet between 1987 and 1991, or had done so shortly before Charlotte was awarded the team in 1993.
 Prototype uniforms did come out during this time, which featured an identical helmet to what we’ve been accustomed to, along with a home and road uniform the Panthers ironically wore as alternates over the 2018 season.